anthonysharpy/nanofill/readme.md

 The purpose of this is to demonstrate the implementation of fast, low-latency programming techniques.
 It does not particularly show off any complex algorithms.
 For an example of complex mathematics and algorithms, see https://github.com/anthonysharpy/theta-surface.

+This program was optimised based on the provided data, namely, the ~670,000 market order events.
+The optimisation decisions made in this program do not necessarily reflect those that might be advisable in a real production system, where data and throughput would likely differ greatly.

 # Usage

 Note that the build process is designed to run on Linux and may require some extra software.